chucknewmanjr/PerformanceExperiment/README.md

 * The insert and update must be in a transaction together.

 ## What the code does
 The code transferes rows from staging to transaction.
 But each session is for a different user.
+So one session does not touch the rows that are for another session.
+The perpose of this is entirely fictitional.
+It's intended to imitate a common concurrent execution situation.